brian6484/brian6484.github.io/_posts/spring/2022-12-20-Lombok@Builder.md

 ---
 date: 2022-09-20 14:35:23
 layout: post
-title: Lombok's @Builder
+title: Can we have 2 Lombok's @Builder in 1 class?
-subtitle: Spring
-description: Spring
 category: Spring
 tags:
   - Spring